University of Nottingham Halls of Residence

 This is a list of halls of residence on the various campuses of the University of Nottingham in Nottingham, England.

 The University of Nottingham has a particularly well developed system of halls located on its campus.
 The halls acts a microcosms of the university at large and provide a community-level forum for the interaction of undergraduates, postgraduates and senior academics.

-As of 2020, incoming undergraduate students do not apply for a specific hall but a room type and a 'zone'; they can be allocated into any of the halls in that zone.
-The zones are as follows: